galo-conde/Project-21/README.md

 	- URL reference: https://bitbucket.org/cs3398-s22-io/blackjack_2d/src/master/src/Object%20scripts/WoodBox.gd
 - James: Added a Start Screen scene and accompanying script, worked on researching player/NPC pathing (to be implemented in future sprint).
 	- URL reference: https://bitbucket.org/cs3398-s22-io/blackjack_2d/src/master/GUI/GameOver.tscn
+___
+## Project Status
+Project is: _in progress_ / _complete_ / _no longer being worked on_.
+If you are no longer working on it, provide reasons why.

 ## Next Steps
 - change the bakcground of the game to resemble a casino
-- find a way to display all cards
+- find a way to display the start/end screen
 - make a visual bouncer as the enemy

 ## Room for Improvement